ansible/community-docs/steering_committee_membership_guidelines.rst

 The process of the election consist of the following steps:

 #.
-Interested members who would not mind to be a chairperson will inform a
+Members interested in being the chairperson will inform a
    person responsible for arranging the election about that.
 #.
 Conduct anonymous voting somewhere.
 #.
 Internally and publicly announce the elected candidate.